salman-sk91/PB_PlaywrightUI/README.md

 Flow automated as part of the project are as follows -

-Use any of the mentioned frameworks to automate the following scenario on www.payback.at: o Go to “Anmelden” o Select “Noch keine PAYBACK Karte?
-Neue Karte auswählen.“ o Select a PAYBACK card of your choice o Enter some Email and pin and click on “Weiter” o Enter some personal data (only the mandatory fields) ▪ Please do some assertions on the field validation
+Use any of the mentioned frameworks to automate the following scenario on www.payback.at:
+* Go to “Anmelden”
+* Select “Noch keine PAYBACK Karte?
+Neue Karte auswählen.“
+* Select a PAYBACK card of your choice
+* Enter some Email and pin and click on “Weiter”
+* Enter some personal data (only the mandatory fields)
+* Please do some assertions on the field validation

 ****************************************************************************
 Tools/Technologies used are as follows -